MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ### Example 3: Many-to-one mapping of label names

-You have two Secure Islands labels that include the word "Internal" and you want documents that have either of these Secure Islands labels to be relabeled as "General" by Azure Information Protection.
+Requirement: You have two Secure Islands labels that include the word "Internal" and you want documents that have either of these Secure Islands labels to be relabeled as "General" by Azure Information Protection.

 In this example: